 On each back span pier, guided sliding pot bearings accommodate longitudinal deck movements.
 These bearings also transmit vertical loads and wind loads to the pier on which they sit.
 Four vertical tendons were used at each back span pier to tie down the deck to the pier.

-The Bridge was eventually opened on the 5th of June 1996 but, on the 12th of May a charity Event was arranged.
+A charity Event was held on the 12th of May 1996, when most of the construction work was finished.
 Members of the public were invited to walk across the Bridge, and back again, to raise money for a charity of their own choice.
+More than 50,000 people took part in the walk and it is estimated that more than £300,000 was raised for charity.
+The Bridge was eventually opened to traffic on the 5th of June 1996.

 To return to the Main Text, Click Here